 4) NEEDS VS WANTS

 It’s easy for us to get caught up in this world of instant gratification and teaching our children to wait can be tough.
 However, it is imperative that we teach our children the difference between an actual ‘need’ versus a ‘want’.
-Big difference between the two.
+There’s a big difference between the two.

 As parents, it’s our job to teach our children the word “No.” If you always hand over money to your child for every little whim that they have, then you are not teaching them how to be patient and wait.
 Help your children plan for what they need and/or want.
 Help them figure out how much they need to save before they can buy that item they want so badly.
 Place cash in a clear jar so they can actually see their money stash grow over time.
 In the end, they may decide that they really do not want that item after all, and if they do purchase it, chances are they will take much better care of it.